Harbor Happenings | The Daily World

 HOQUIAM

-Sons of Norway of Grays Harbor will meet at 6 p.m.
-Wednesday, June 4, at Saron Lutheran-First Presbyterian Church.

-Grays Harbor Parkinson’s support group will meet at 6 p.m.
-Tuesday, May 27, at Hoquiam Timberland Library downstairs meeting room.
-For more information call Betsy Seidel at 360-533-5968.

-Grays Harbor Democrats will meet at 7 p.m.
+Grays Harbor Democrats’ annual membership meeting is scheduled for 6:30 p.m.
 Thursday, June 5, at Events on Emerson.
 For more information, visit ghdemocrats.org

 Push Rods Car Club will meet at 6:30 p.m., Wednesday, June 4, at the Hoquiam Elks.